 Zcash is a privacy-centered, low-fee cryptocurrency.
-It has a price of $219.17, a circulating supply of 11.6 million, and a market cap of $2.55 billion, ranking #51 among all cryptocurrencies.
+While it has had ups and its downs, the fact that the currency still exists at all is at least a testament to its durability.
+It has a price of $110.80, a circulating supply of almost 13.8 million, and a market cap of $1.5 billion, ranking #79 among all cryptocurrencies.

 What Is Zcash?